 Once you have successfully attained your ACS Gas qualifications you may contact Gas Safe Register and apply for membership.

-Please note: ACS Gas Qualifications must be renewed every 5-years, they are not evergreen.
+ACS Gas Qualifications must be renewed every 5-years, they are not evergreen.
 This ensures that all practising gas engineers are always aware of current legislation and best practice within the industry.
-There are no exceptions to this rule regardless of the number of years’ experience that a person has gained.

 Please note: Acceptance on to this course is subject to you being able to demonstrate that you have followed an approved gas learning plan.
-If you are a brand new entrant to the Plumbing and Gas Industry you may wish to consider the Central Heating and Gas Foundation Course that incorporates pipework skills before you can enrol on this course.
+If you are a brand new entrant to the Plumbing and Gas Industry you may wish to consider the ACS Gas Training Course that incorporates pipework skills before you can enrol on this course.

 If you are an existing Gas Fitter you will be able to undertake the ACS Renewal Course.